benbalter/schedule-discussion-posts-action/README.md

 are scheduled to be published (publication date in the past) and will create a coresponding discussion post in the target repository.
 You can schedule as many draft discussion posts as you'd like.
-Once published, the draft post will be deleted. to keep things tidy in the source repo.
+Once published, the draft post will be deleted. to keep things tidy in the source repository.

 ## Step 1: Set up this action